Posts Tagged ‘Interior Design’

 Start with Walls and Floor

-Pastoral themes are also a great way to (re)introduce an old feel in your bathroom, whereas old recruitment posters can add colour and striking effect to the style you are aiming at; just for little fun.
+Pastoral themes are also a great way to (re)introduce an old feel in your bathroom, whereas old recruitment posters can add colour and striking effect to the style you are aiming at; just for a little fun.

 Bathrooms as we know them today did not used to be a standard part of a house – they were a completely new thing for a Victorian, for example.
 This is why in old houses they seem kind of off – as if they were not supposed to be there in the first place.
 So, if you want to achieve this effect, you will have to do some major plumbing installation movement and change the fixtures.

-With the help of commercial plumbing company, you can completely transform any type of room into a bathroom, just like the old Victorians did back in the day when bathtubs and advanced plumbing started appearing.
+With the help of a commercial plumbing company, you can completely transform any type of room into a bathroom, just like the old Victorians did back in the day when bathtubs and advanced plumbing started appearing.

 For example, instead of a shower, you simply have to install a clawfoot or antique tub (movable tubs were a completely normal thing, so why would your tub not be like that as well?), and a pedestal sink instead of a vanity compartment.
 You can never go wrong with white, distressed wood, and when it comes to fixtures – old-style works magic.